AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 To create an audience of unauthenticated visitors, you'll first need to bring forth the partner provided IDs from the event dataset into the profile records.
 You can do this by utilizing computed attributes.

 Computed attributes let you quickly convert profile behavioral data into aggregated values at the profile level.
-This lets you
+As a result, you can use add these expressions, such as "lifetime purchase total" to the profile, allowing you to use easily use the computed attribute within your audiences.
+More information about computed attributes can be found in the [computed attributes overview](../../profile/computed-attributes/overview.md).

 To access computed attributes, select **Profiles** followed by **Computed attributes** and **Create computed attribute**.